 If accepted, applicants must reply to the offer of admission via the link to the student response form in their acceptance letter to finalize their enrollment in the program.
 Upon completion of 32 courses in CAS, BA/MA students are governed by the rules and regulations of the Graduate School Arts and Sciences to complete their remaining courses (36 in total).
 It is the student’s responsibility to refer to the Graduate School of Arts and Sciences Bulletin for details on these rules and regulations.

-- Research Statement in the range of 3-5 pages.
+- Research Statement in the range of 3-5 pages, double spaced.
 The statement should briefly address the applicant’s achievements and other evidence of academic promise that suggest the ability to complete the MA, before focusing on the applicant’s specific interests in political science and the anticipated thesis topic.
 It is generally recommended to share the statement with the faculty providing recommendations to the program.
 Applicants should send the research statement to email@example.com.

 Continuing Student Registration Status